Codepath-web103-pod32/codepath_web103_finalproject/README.md

 ### Events Display

-- [ ] Display all events and their basic info (e.g., name, club, date, location, description, number of registered members, number of waitlist).
+- [✅] Display all events and their basic info (e.g., name, club, date, location, description, number of registered members, number of waitlist).
-- [ ] Provide options for filtering and sorting events based on needs (e.g., category, date, location, register status).
+- [✅] Provide options for filtering and sorting events based on needs (e.g., category, date, location, register status).
+- [ ] Provide options for fuzzy searching events based on their names.

 [gif goes here]

 ### Events Statistic

 - [ ] Statistic about events (e.g., joined/registered ratio, comments/feedbacks, rating)
+- [ ] Users can review all events they have registered

 [gif goes here]